TIPS AND STRATEGIES to coaching and mentoring your child

 2. Make time to listen to what they are saying and feeling

-Make time to properly listen to what your child is experiencing day-to-day.
-Too often we hear but we don’t listen.
-Active listening is when you are fully focused on the other person.
-When you are using active listening, you are using effort to listen and process what the other person is saying and you can hear what is unsaid as well as what is said.
-Validate stress, tensions and worries that your child may experience and talk to them about how they can cope with these challenges.
+Engaging in conversation with your child about their day-to-day experiences can be very valuable.
+Too often we hear, but we don't really listen.
+Active listening means being entirely focused on the other person.
+When you are using active listening, you are making an effort to really listen and process what the other person is saying.
+This will help you to "hear" what is said and what is unsaid.
+Also remember to acknowledge the validity of your child's stress, tension and worries.
+Tell them that you hear them, and talk to them about how they can cope with these challenges.

 3. Help them understand the different generations at work